 - Who battle to find more specialized items.

-- Those who are traveling.
+- Those who are travelling.

 - People who have trouble accessing electricity.

-Manual is not good for:
+The manual is not good for:

 - Those looking for an easy brushing solution.